urbit/urbit.org-reloaded/content/using/running/minio.md

 +++
-title = "Self-hosting S3 Storage"
-description = "How to set up and self-host MinIO S3 storage" template = "doc.html" weight = 2
+title = "Self-hosting S3 Storage with MinIO" description = "How to set up and self-host MinIO S3 storage" template = "doc.html" weight = 2